sairam-jampani/DFF-Counter-verification/README.md

 ### Waveform Analysis
 ![Simulation Waveform](waveform.png)

-**Understanding the Waveform:**
+**Waveform Verification:**
-The simulation waveform visually confirms the sequential logic and timing.
+The simulation waveform visually confirms the sequential logic and timing defined by the assertions.
 * **`clk`:** The driving clock for the DFFs.
 * **`rst` & `en`:** Control signals dictating initialization and counting states.
 * **`count`:** The resulting bus value incrementing predictably.

-*Example:* As shown in the simulation, when `en` is pulled low, the `count` bus immediately holds its previous value across multiple clock cycles, perfectly satisfying the written assertion rules.
+*Verification Check:* As shown in the simulation, when `en` is pulled low, the `count` bus immediately holds its previous value across multiple clock cycles, perfectly satisfying the written assertion rules.

 ### TCL Console Output
 ![TCL Console Output](tcl_console.png)